-- Report annually, or on such further occasions as jointly requested by the UK Government and Irish Government, on progress towards ending continuing paramilitary activity connected with Northern Ireland; Report on the progress of implementation of the relevant measures of the three administrations i.e. the UK Government, the Irish Government, and the Northern Ireland Executive; - The IRC may, in its reports, make recommendations to the Northern Ireland Executive in order to inform future Programme for Government priorities and commitments through to 2021; and - Consult with a wide range of stakeholders in carrying out its functions, including: the UK Government and relevant law enforcement agencies; the Irish Government and relevant law enforcement agencies; and in Northern Ireland, the Northern Ireland Executive, the Police Service of Northern Ireland, statutory agencies, local councils, communities and civic society organisations.
+- Report annually, or on such further occasions as jointly requested by the UK Government and Irish Government, on progress towards ending continuing paramilitary activity connected with Northern Ireland; to report on the progress of implementation of the relevant measures of the three administrations i.e. the UK Government, the Irish Government, and the Northern Ireland Executive; and inform the implementation of the Executive's strategy; - The IRC, in its reports, may make recommendations to the Northern Ireland Executive in order to inform future Programme for Government priorities and commitments through to 20212; and - Consult with a wide range of stakeholders in carrying out its functions, including: the UK Government and relevant law enforcement agencies; the Irish Government and relevant law enforcement agencies; and in Northern Ireland, the Northern Ireland Executive, the Police Service of Northern Ireland, statutory agencies, local councils, communities and civic society organisations.